rumca-js/crawler-buddy/README.md

 These methods can be selected for each individual URL for crawling.

 Crawling methods like /crawlj can be called with crawl settings, which commonly are:
- - name - name of the desired crawler
+ - crawler_name - name of the desired crawler
- - crawler - crawler class
+ - crawler_type - crawler class
  - handler_class - handler clas, useful if you want to read an URL using 'HttpPageHandler', as normal vanilla HTTP processing, as if read by a browser
  - timeout_s - timout for crawling